NeilFraser/JS-Polyfills/README.md

 Limitations:

- * At this time there is no support for Date or RexExp.
+ * At this time there is no support for Date or RegExp.
  * JSON is not covered due to the existing [JSON2](https://github.com/douglascrockford/JSON-js) and [JSON3](https://bestiejs.github.io/json3/) polyfills.